nonbinary-duck/limo-build-pipeline/readme.md

 ## Build Instructions

 This pipeline requires a recent version of Ubuntu.
-The instructions have been tested on a "blank" Ubuntu 22.04 (LTS) server disk image.
+The instructions have been tested on an Ubuntu 22.04 (LTS) server live disk install image.

 ### System